 The Records Bureau is located in the lobby of police headquarters.

-8:30AM to 4:30PM Monday through Friday and Saturdays from 10:00AM to 2:00PM.
-The Records Bureau is closed on Sundays and holidays.
+The Records Bureau is closed on Saturdays, Sundays and holidays.
 No administrative services are available outside of these hours.

 Address: Glen Rock Police Records Bureau, 1 Harding Plaza, Glen Rock, NJ 07452